Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Mount Cook National Park

-How long to spend in Mount Cook: one full day
+How long to spend in Mount Cook: One full day

-No trip to New Zealand’s South Island is complete without a visit to Aoraki Mount Cook National Park.
 The home of New Zealand’s tallest mountain, Mount Cook National Park is breathtakingly beautiful.
 With its snowcapped mountains and glacial lakes, I’m not sure the scenery gets much better than this.

-Mount Cook National Park is where you’ll find the Hooker Valley Track, the most popular hike in the South Island.
+Mount Cook National Park is where you’ll find the Hooker Valley Track, the most popular hike on the South Island.
 The Hooker Valley walk is also arguably one of New Zealand’s best day hikes

-It’s a fantastic way to see New Zealand’s highest mountain amongst the beautiful scenery.
-The Hooker Valley Track is miles (10km) return but is relatively flat (aside from a few steps).
 I’m not sure there is another hike where you are rewarded with such incredible views for that little effort.
-The track ends at Hooker Lake where you’ll be able to see Mount Cook and the Hooker Glacier.
+The track ends at Hooker Lake, where you’ll be able to see Mount Cook and the Hooker Glacier.

 Despite being an alpine region, the park is very accessible.
 There is ample parking at Hooker Valley in the White Horse Hill Campground at the start of the track.